Romboter/bitcraftmap/README.md

   - Calculate player heat density zones
   - Show players on the map dynamically
   - See people exploration level in real time
+  - Crazy idea : live map of all players, and text bubble above them that show what they say (lol)

 - Market data
   - Show market data for each waypoints